KI-PMF: Knowledge Integrated Plausible Motion Forecasting: Methodology

 \subsection{Loss Learning and Trajectory Scoring}

-The classification loss of the network is based on the loss function proposed in \cite{song2022learning, zhao2021tnt}.
-The proposed loss calculates the cross-entropy loss based on the distance between the feasible trajectories and the ground truth trajectories compared to the probabilities estimated by the network.
-The loss calculation requires the set of feasible trajectories $\Gamma_f \in \mathbb{R}^{D \times 30 \times 2}$, the target actor ground truth trajectory $\Gamma_G \in \mathbb{R}^{1 \times 30 \times 2}$, assuming a prediction horizon $t_h = 30$, and the network output $P \in \mathbb{R}^D$ over the feasible trajectories.
-This loss function motivates the network to assign higher probabilities to feasible trajectories with a small distance to the ground truth trajectory.
-These probabilities are calculated based on the Euclidean distance between the ground truth trajectory and the feasible trajectories generated by the refinement layer.
-Equation \ref{eq:loss} illustrates the calculation of the target probability for the $i^{th}$ feasible trajectory $T_{f,i}$, where $\tau$ is a hyperparameter denoted as temperature factor
+The classification loss of our network is formulated based on a loss function that has been previously proposed in the literature \cite{song2022learning, zhao2021tnt}.
+This loss function employs cross-entropy to quantify the distance between feasible trajectories, denoted as $\Gamma_f$, and the ground truth trajectory, represented as $\Gamma_G \in \mathbb{R}^{1 \times t_h \times 2}$.
+The essence of this approach is to incentivize the network to prefer feasible trajectories that are proximal to the ground truth trajectory by assigning them higher probabilities, $P$, which are estimated by the network.
+This mechanism is pivotal for enhancing the accuracy of trajectory prediction.

-$Dist(.)$ is a metric distance that calculates the maximum distance between two trajectories based on the L2 difference of their $(x, y)$ coordinates per time step, as demonstrated in equation \ref{eq:distance}.
-The predicted network probabilities $\gamma(\Gamma_f)$ are calculated by applying softmax activation on the network output $P$.
-Finally, the classification loss is calculated as the cross-entropy loss between predicted probabilities $\gamma(\Gamma_f)$ and the target probabilities $\psi(\Gamma_f, \Gamma_G)$.
+The assignment of probabilities to feasible trajectories is a critical step in this process.
+It is achieved by evaluating the Euclidean distance between each feasible trajectory and the ground truth trajectory.
+The probability associated with the $i^{th}$ feasible trajectory, $T_{f,i}$, is computed using the following formula:

+where $\tau$ is a hyperparameter known as the temperature factor.
+This parameter plays a crucial role in controlling the sharpness of the probability distribution over feasible trajectories.
+The function $\text{Dist}(.)$ calculates the maximum Euclidean distance between two trajectories, considering their respective coordinates at each time step.
+This distance measure is defined as follows:

+where $x_{f,i}^t$ and $y_{f,i}^t$ denote the coordinates of the $i^{th}$ feasible trajectory at time $t$, and $x_{G}^t$ and $y_{G}^t$ represent the coordinates of the ground truth trajectory at the same time step.

+Subsequently, the network's output, $P$, is processed through a softmax activation function to derive the predicted probabilities, $\gamma(\Gamma_f)$.
+The classification loss is then determined by computing the cross-entropy between these predicted probabilities and the target probabilities, $\psi(\Gamma_f, \Gamma_G)$.
+This computation serves as a guiding mechanism for the network, steering it towards generating more accurate trajectory predictions by minimizing the loss.

 \textbf{Trajectory selection} Additionally, top-k selection of feasible trajectories is applied in the loss calculation to avoid exhaustive backpropagation of the loss over all the feasible trajectories.
 In the loss calculation, the top-k trajectories are the $k_{top}$ trajectories with the highest ground truth probabilities, requiring the network to learn a better classification performance over the most similar trajectories to the ground truth.
 It should be clarified that in the network evaluation phase, the top-k trajectories for computing the evaluation metrics are computed based on the top-k predicted probabilities by the network and have no access to the ground truth information at all.
 Thus, avoiding injecting any bias or ground truth information into the evaluation process.